First up, Why Filmora 12?

 You can:

-Choose the intended aspect ratio of your project.
+Choose the intended aspect ratio of your project which probably will be 16:9 as the most common.

-Bear in mind that once you are inside the program proper you can also set a Custom aspect ratio and resolution.
+Bear in mind that once you are inside the program proper you can also change the aspect ratio, resolution and other parameters of your project.

-You can either select to create a new project or open one you have already been working on.
+You can either select to create a new project or open one you have already been working on from the list of recent projects.

-You may also access the built-in screen recorder, Auto Reframe feature, Auto Beat Sync and AI Portrait modules.
+You can also access the built-in screen recorder, Auto Reframe feature and other new A.I. modules.

 The User Interface